ASchneidman/odml_labs/lab2/lab2-benchmarking.md

 2. Why did you choose these models?

-We chose these models because each represents a popular methods of audio embedding but they all use different methods of computing when training.

-HuBERT outperforms DiscreteBERT
+We intended to use some of the larger transformer models for our audio embedding like Mockingjay, Tera, and AudioAlbert however we chose these models because _________

 3. For each model, you will measure parameter count, inference latency, and energy use.
 For latency and energy, you will also be varying a parameter such as input size or batch size.
 What are your hypotheses for how the models will compare according to these metrics?
 Do you think latency will track with energy use, and parameter count?
 Explain.